-Tobert House developed what he termed the path-goal theory of leadership, which is closely related to the expectancy theory of motivation.
-Path-goal theory is the proposition that managers can facilitate job performance by showing employees how their performance directly affects their receiving desired rewards.
-In other words, a manager's behaviour causes or contributes to employee satisfaction and acceptance of the manager if it increases goal attainment by employees.
-According to path-goal approach, effective job performance results if the manager clearly defines the job, provides training for the employee, assists the employee in performing the job effectively, and rewards the employee for the effective performance.
+House developed what he termed the path-goal theory of leadership, which is closely to the expectancy theory of motivation.
+Path-goal theory is the proposition that magers can facilitate job performance by showing employees how their performance directly their receiving desired rewards.
+In other words, a manager's behaviour causes or multibutes to employee satisfaction and acceptance of the manager if it increases goal manager clearly defines the job, provides training for the employee, assists the employee in manager clearly defines the job, and rewards the employee for the effective performance.

 Robert, 1971)

-Leadership style facilitates accomplishing a particular objective by clarifying the path to that objective in subordinates' minds.
-The following four distinct leadership behaviours are associated with the path-goal approach:
+Leadership style facilitates accomplishing a particular objective by clarifying the path to that between in subordinates' minds.
+The following four distinct leadership behaviours are sociated with the path-goal approach: